-The Japan Society The Japan Society has helped promote the Japanese culture and language for over 100 years.
-The language center, which has been around 1972, teaches a variety of different Japanese classes including:
+The Japan Society has helped promote the Japanese culture and language for over 100 years.
+The language center, which has been around since 1972, teaches a variety of different Japanese classes including:

-In addition to the cultural centers, there are also a number of private language schools in New York City.
+Just as a popular way of learning Japanese in Chicago is through Language centers, the same is true of New York City.
 A lot of them offer a variety of classes for a number of different languages.
 If you’re wanting to learn more about the Japanese language, you should check out a few of these language centers.

 Those with a level higher than beginners will need to complete a group evaluation form so that you can be put into the right class.